s3prl/s3prl/s3prl/downstream/docs/superb.md

 ## VC: Voice conversion

 The following instruction is only a minimal description for benchmarking.
 A complete guide about the task, dataset, implementation and usage can be found in the [README](../a2o-vc-vcc2020/README.md).
+We evaluate the VC capability by training 4 target speaker models that given any source speaker utterance, the single-speaker model can convert it to a specific target speaker.
+This setting is known as Any-to-one VC.
+The trained 4 target speakers are: TEF1, TEF2, TEM1, TEM2.
+The quality of the target speaker model is evaluated with MCD (lower better).
+One should average the MCD from four speakers.

 #### Prepare data